JBeggs/open-market-charity/README.md

 ## About Laravel Open Market Charity

-(Models are named wrong, started working on Product Cart: But charity was a better suite)
+(Models are named wrong, started working on Product Cart: But charity was a better suit)

 ### Word of advice on updating user, password is username on Guest accounts